 The Woman giving us our detention status, did so with a dolphin like heir to her and a cute smile, as she broke the news to us.
 She felt terrible for us.
 We were stuck.
 We asked if we could get a rapid test, but strangely, this island didn’t allow for that.

-David took the reins and called the farm.
+The garden elf took the reins and called the farm.
 We were allowed to stay in Hilo until our LA flight in two days, as long as we stayed with a friend (no hotels) and didn’t rent a car.

 “I feel deflated.”
-David said as he pondered the idea of going back to Cali, while I struggled with what to say to the Taxi on the phone.
+He said as he pondered the idea of going back to Cali, while I struggled with what to say to the Taxi on the phone.
 “I don’t know what to say to the Taxi!”
 I cried.

 We both had our weak moments in this predicament; being stranded on a little Island in quarantine.
 What else were two creative Scorpios to do, but find a way to pull each other out of our inner quarrels.
 We found a way.
 I’ll never forget the look in his eyes, that forced me to pull myself together and finally call the Taxi.
 A simple task, I know!

 We did not run back to California!
-Finally, we met with Lloyd at the Hilo Bay Cafe.
+Finally, we met with Lloyd, at the Hilo Bay Cafe.
 Lloyd, the manager at the farm, was our Angel for the rest of the trip.
-He took us to the volcano, the waterfall, a tunnel, the black sand beach, and let us stay in his home (David called it the plantation home).
+He took us to the volcano, the waterfall, a tunnel, the black sand beach, and let us stay in his home (we called it the plantation home).
 I saw all the things in one day I’ve been dreaming of for a lifetime.

 We also visited the farm, and were put to work.
 I think both of us were relieved by this.
 There’s something about contribution that makes us happy, even if we were on a vacation.

 The night before going to school, we had sat with the co-owner of the farm for a meeting.
 I threw on an old green sweater full of holes, after we left the black sand beach.
 As we sat there, I began to realize I was in a business meeting with a developer, wearing a sweater with holes all over it.
-I looked at Davids shirt that had only two little holes in it.
+I looked at the Garden Elf’s shirt that had only two little holes in it.
 It was slightly chilly, when I removed the sweater to reveal my little tank top underneath, hoping I looked more cleaned up for the meeting.
 Of course, I settled in, realizing this was farm life, not a Hollywood Gala.
 In which case my Joie sweater with holes would still be happily accepted.

 I made do without a vita mix, as it should be.
 I’ve become too spoiled with technology anyway.
 I love the idea of the simple farm life.
 I was just concerned that I didn’t have enough flavors and kitchen tools to make these guys happy with the soup!
 Here we were in the plantation home, a simple soup from the garden, with just enough natural, fresh flavors to nourish our souls.